-The Compensation Committee believes that the efforts and leadership of our senior management team, including our NEOs, are, and will continue to be critical to the Company's accomplishments.
+In 2019, the Company's businesses achieved notable successes, which the Committee uses in assessing each business unit's achievement of our strategic objectives.
+The Compensation Committee believes that the efforts and leadership of our senior management team, including our NEOs, have been critical to the Company's accomplishments.